KoomeTheDev/pokemon/README.md

-Of course.
-Here is a README.md file generated from the provided project summary.

 Pokedex - A React & TypeScript Application

 A modern Pokedex application built from scratch using React, Redux Toolkit, TypeScript, and SCSS.
 This project allows users to browse, search, compare, and create a personal collection of Pokémon.
 The application fetches data from the PokéAPI.